ideacrew/resource_registry/README.md

 # ResourceRegistry

-  Resource Registry is a library for system configuration and dependency management based on [dry-system](https://dry-rb.org/gems/dry-system/) and [dry-validation](https://dry-rb.org/gems/dry-validation/1.0/).
-It provides an enterprise-down taxonomy for organizing, defining and configuring an application's behavior, supporting single monolith and multiple component microservice architectures alike.
+  Resource Registry is a library for system configuration, feature flipping and eventing.
+It offers an approach to custom configuration from a single codebase, supporting use cases such as:

+  * Customer-level preference profiles
+  * Multitenancy
+  * Access control based on privilidges and subscriptions

+  Resource Registry is also intended to address 'logic sprawl' that can occur with minimally- or un-structured key/value system settings schemes along with improper abstraction code smell that often pops up when using Rails Concerns.

 ## Features

+  * Use a Feature to group associated system code and configuration settings
+  * Use a Taxonomy to structure Features and their associations
-  * Create and access system configuration settings using a thread-safe key/value store
+  * Access Features and their settings using a thread-safe key/value store
-  * Organize settings into namespaces for readability and to help avoid key naming conflicts
+  * Enable/disable individual Features and groups/dependencies based on Taxonomy associations
-  * Use YAML to seed configuration setting namespaces, keys and values
+  * Use YAML to seed Features and Taxonomies
-  * Group related settings and enable/disable them as a collection
   * Manage configuration settings on an environment basis, including: :development, :test and :production
   * Use multi-tenancy to switch between configuration settings for different tenants running in the same context
   * Autoload classes that support Command pattern, both single Operation and multi-step Transactions

 ## Compatibility

   * Ruby >= 2.6

 ### Installing on Rails

   Add this line to your project's Gemfile: